Equations of tropical varieties: Introduction

 such that \begin{enumerate} \item it is functorial in $X$ with respect to torus-equivariant morphisms, and \item when $S=\T$ the composition with $\Hom_{\Sch/\T}(\spec\T, -)$ recovers the set-theoretic tropicalization of Kajiwara-Payne. \end{enumerate} \end{thmA}

-When the ambient space $X$ is projective space $\PP^n$, if $Z \subset X_R$ is irreducible of dimension $d$ then the set-theoretic tropicalization admits the structure of a polyhedral complex of pure dimension $d$ and there are natural number multiplicities associated to the facets such that the well-known balancing condition is satisfied (see, e.g., \cite[\S2]{tropdiscrim}).
-We show (in Corollary \ref{cor:multiplicities}) that when $Z$ is a hypersurface, the scheme $\Trop_X^{\nu}(Z)$ determines the multiplicities. \footnote{In an earlier preprint version of this paper we conjectured this to be true in higher codimension, and Maclagan and Rinc\'on \cite{Maclagan-Rincon} subsequently proved this.}
+If $Z \subset X_R$ is irreducible of dimension $d$ and not contained in the toric boundary, then the restriction of the set-theoretic tropicalization $\trop(Z)$ to the tropical torus admits the structure of a polyhedral complex of pure dimension $d$ and there are natural number multiplicities associated to the facets such that the well-known balancing condition is satisfied (see, e.g., \cite[\S2]{tropdiscrim}).
+This balanced polyhedral complex is often thought of as the tropical analogue of the algebraic cycle $[Z]$.
+We show in Corollary \ref{cor:multiplicities} that, when $Z$ is a hypersurface in projective space, the scheme $\Trop_X^{\nu}(Z)$ determines these facet multiplicities.\footnote{In an earlier preprint version of this paper we conjectured this to be true in higher codimension, and Maclagan and Rinc\'on subsequently proved this \cite{Maclagan-Rincon}.}

 \begin{thmA} Let $\nu : k \rightarrow S$ be a valued field with $S$ a totally ordered idempotent semifield.
 Given a closed subscheme $Z\subset \PP^n_k$, the tropicalization $\Trop_{\PP^n}^\nu(Z) \subset \PP^n_S$ has a well-defined Hilbert polynomial, and it coincides with that of $Z$. \end{thmA}